benlin1994/Intro-to-Golang/Module 3 - Pointers and data structures/1-Pointers.md

 ## Pointers
 Pointers hold the memory address of a value.

-To create a pointer type, use the `*` symbol:
+To declare a pointer type, use the `*` symbol:

 ```go
 var p *int //p is of type * int
 ```

-Uninitialized pointers have a zero value of `nil`
+Uninitialized pointers have a zero value of `nil`.

 ```go
 var p *int